lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

 >[!NOTE]
 >
->Brand Portal supports configuring Dynamic Media in both - Hybrid and Scene 7 mode.
+>Brand Portal supports configuring Dynamic Media in both - Hybrid and Scene7 mode.
 >
 >(*If AEM author instance is running on **Dynamic Media Hybrid mode***)
 >
->To preview or download dynamic renditions of an asset, ensure that the dynamic media is enabled and the asset's Pyramid tiff rendition exists at the AEM Assets author instance from where the assets have been published.
+>To preview or download dynamic renditions of an asset, ensure the dynamic media is enabled and the asset's Pyramid tiff rendition exists at the AEM Assets author instance from where the assets have been published.
 When an asset is published from AEM to Brand Portal, its Pyramid tiff rendition is also published.